wujm424606/ComfyUi-Ollama-YN/README.md

 I would like to express my special thanks to the authors of these two projects

 INSTALLATION

 1、Install ComfyUI

 2、git clone in the custom_nodes folder inside your ComfyUI installation or download as zip and unzip the contents to custom_nodes/ComfyUi-Ollama-YN.
-The git git command is
+The git git command is git clone https://github.com/wujm424606/ComfyUi-Ollama-YN.git

 3、Start/restart ComfyUI